pingidentity/terraform-provider-pingdirectory/docs/resources/default_log_file_rotation_listener.md

 - `extension_argument` (Set of String) The set of arguments used to customize the behavior for the Third Party Log File Rotation Listener.
 Each configuration property should be given in the form 'name=value'.
 - `extension_class` (String) The fully-qualified name of the Java class providing the logic for the Third Party Log File Rotation Listener.
 - `output_directory` (String) The path to the directory in which the summarize-access-log output should be written.
 If no value is provided, the output file will be written into the same directory as the rotated log file.
-- `type` (String) The type of Log File Rotation Listener resource.
-Options are ['summarize', 'copy', 'third-party']

 ### Read-Only